-Employees working 56 hour schedules will be given one (1) Kelly day every 18th shift.
-The net effect is an average annual work week of 52.88 hours.
-Also, references throughout the collective bargaining agreement to 56-hour work weeks (shift, schedule, etc.) shall be presumed to reference 52.88 hours.

-Effective July 1, 2018, employees working 56 hour schedules will be given one (1) Kelly day every 12th shift.
+Employees working 56-hour schedules will be given one (1) Kelly day every 12th shift.
 This net effect will be an average annual work week of 51.32 hours.
-Also, references throughout the collective bargaining agreement to 56 hour work weeks (shift, schedule, etc.) shall be presumed to reference 51.32 hours.
+Also, references throughout the collective bargaining agreement to 56-hour work weeks (shift, schedule, etc.) shall be presumed to reference 51.32 hours.

+Effective July 1, 2021, employees working 56-hour schedules will be given one (1) Kelly day every 10th shift.
+This net effect will be an average annual work week of 50.38 hours.
+Also, references throughout the collective bargaining agreement to 56-hour work weeks (shift, schedule, etc.) shall be presumed to reference 50.38 hours.